BDukov/BookBuzZ-Angular/README.md

 This is my first angular deployed Application.
 You can try it here -> https://bdukov.github.io/BookBuzZ-Angular/home

 <h1>BookBuzz - Angular Project Resume</h1>
-Overview:
+<h2> Overview: </h2>
-BookBuzz is an immersive web application crafted with Angular 16, offering book enthusiasts a dynamic platform to manage their literary collection, connect with fellow readers, and share profound reviews.
-The project boasts robust features like user authentication, seamless Firebase integration, personalized profiles, efficient book handling, and an elegant pure CSS design.
+BookBuzz is an application for literature lovers.
+It allows you to easily catalog your favourite books, write insightful reviews, and engage in discussions.
+You can share thought-provoking quotes from your favourite books, as well as edit your personal information.
+The project intends to unite book lovers and provide space to discover new reads, and share one's thoughts on literature.
+The project boasts robust features like user authentication, seamless Firebase integration, and an elegant pure CSS design.

 <h1>Key Features:</h1>
 <h2> 1.
 Authentication:   </h2>
 Robust user authentication system enables secure registration and login.
 Personalized user profiles enhance the tailored experience.
-<p> Logged In users can: </p>
+<p> Logged-in users can: </p>
 <ul>
   <li> Add new books </li>
   <li> Add new quotes </li>